faxg/wmpc_java_on_azure_day/docs/index.md

-### A note on data privacy and PII (Personally Identifiable Information)
+### Data privacy and PII (Personally Identifiable Information)
   ![](https://learn.microsoft.com/images/learn_right_icon.png)

-**NOTE**: Microsoft runs on trust, and data privacy is key.
+**NOTE**: Microsoft runs on trust, and data privacy and compliance are key aspects of that.
-Microsoft Learn is **never** sharing your PII with other Microsoft teams (like marketing) or individuals without your explicit consent.
-This also means that we have no way of reaching out to challenge participants directly, e.g. by just looking at the leaderboard.
+Our global Microsoft Learn platform is **never** sharing your PII with other Microsoft teams (like marketing) or individuals without your explicit consent.
+In our context here this also means that we have no way of reaching out to the challenge participants directly, e.g. by just downloading the leaderboard or exporting the participant list.

-Please get in touch with the event organisers afterwards if you think you qualify as a winner, and we'll make sure we find a compliant way to sent you the goodies.
+Please get in touch with the event organisers instead afterwards on how to claim your winner rewards.
+We'll make sure we find a compliant way to pass your rewards to you.

 ---

 ### ``Microsoft.Source`` Newsletter
-Everybody loves "yet another newsletter", right? ;) However, this one is really nice - no BS and just great technical content.
+Everybody loves newsletters, right? ;) However, this one is really nice - no BS and just great technical content from and for developers, architects, data scientists and other tech roles.
  No Spam, we promise.

 ![](https://azurecomcdn.azureedge.net/cvt-226ae6ce2dace5268def8efe908dfe4b75a17f77e99263ae0a2057961c6919ee/images/page/resources/join-the-azure-developer-community/newsletter.png)

 Consider signing up here: https://azure.microsoft.com/resources/join-the-azure-developer-community/